matthew9655/redwine-end-to-end/red_wine_app/README.md

 3. Create a new task definition and make sure to use `Linux/ARM` as the OS and set the number of CPUS and RAM you need.
 4. Now back at the cluster, Create a new task.
 You should see your task definition under task families.
 5. Under networking in "Create a new task" -> "Create a new security group" -> Inbound Rules -> Set Type to HTTP and Source anywhere, this exposes our port.
 6. When the task has been created, there should be a link for the model.
-The api html will be available at `{link}:8001/health`
+The api html will be available at `{link}:8001/` since we expose port 8001.